campoy/shelbot/README.md

 `shelbot help`

-shelbot commands available: "help", "version", "query item".
+shelbot commands available: "help", "version", "query item", "topten", "bottomten" Karma can be adjusted thusly: "foo++" and "bar--"

-Increasing and decreasing karma is done idiomatically.

-`string++`

-`string--`

 For data persistence, Shelbot stores karma as a JSON in the default location`~/.shelbot.json`, this can be configured with the command line option `-karmaFile <file>`